-A synthetic work such as this depends on the contributions of the hundreds of economists and environmental scholars working in the field.
+A synthetic work such as this depends on the contributions of hundreds of economists and environmental scholars working in the field.
 Some of their names appear in the list of authors cited at the end of this book; many important contributors were omitted because of the scarce resource of space.
-In addition, over the last twenty years, dozens of colleagues and anonymous reviewers have provided important comments and feedback.
+In addition, over the last 25 years, dozens of colleagues and anonymous reviewers have provided important comments and feedback.
 Many of their suggestions have found their way into the final version of this book.
-We are grateful to all who have contributed, and made this a more useful text.
-Final thanks to our editors Courtney Luzzi, Joel Hollenbeck, Production Editor Yee Lyn Song at John Wiley & Sons and Project Manager Lavanya Murlidhar at Laserwords Pvt Ltd.
+We are grateful to all who have contributed and made this a more useful text.
+Final thanks to our editors "Darren Lalonde, Manager Gladys Soto, Production Editor Padmapriya Soundararajan, and the entire team at John Wiley & Sons."